Visas for France

 Residence permit (carte de séjour) for France

 To get a residence permit, expats must have entered France on a long-stay visa.
 They can apply for their residence permit at the Service des Étrangers section of their local préfecture.
 Foreigners have reported that the required documents for application vary depending on the préfecture, as do the appointment policies.
 Some allow scheduling online, while others require scheduling via telephone or in person, if at all.
-Expats are advised to make an appointment as early as possible to avoid complication.
+Expats are advised to make an appointment as early as possible to avoid complications.

 Once all documents have been submitted, expats will be given a récipissé de demande and a date for the required French medical check-up, which includes an x-ray.
 Applicants must take the medical confirmation certificate back to the préfecture to complete the final step of the application process.